Stephen Richards (politician)

-Stephen Richards (1820 – October 4, 1894) was a lawyer and political figure of Ontario, Canada.
+Stephen Richards (May 19, 1820 – October 4, 1894) was a lawyer and political figure of Ontario, Canada.
 He represented Niagara in the Legislative Assembly of Ontario as a Conservative member from 1867 to 1874.

+Career

-He was born in Brockville in 1820 and educated in Toronto.
-He was called to the bar in 1844.
+He was educated in Toronto and was called to the bar in 1844.
 In 1858, he was named Queen's Counsel.

-He was elected to the provincial legislature in an 1867 by-election after the sitting member resigned.
+He first tried to run for office in the first Ontario provincial election for the Leeds South riding, but lost by just 7 votes.
+He was eventually elected to the provincial legislature in an 1867 by-election after the sitting member Donald Robertson resigned.
 He served as Commissioner of Crown Lands in the Executive Council of the province from 1867 to 1871 and provincial secretary in 1871.

-He died in Toronto in 1894.
+Personal life

-One of his brothers, William Buell Richards, was the first Chief Justice of Canada.
-Another, Albert Norton Richards, was a member of the Canadian House of Commons and Lieutenant-Governor of British Columbia.
+Born to Stephen Richards Sr. and Phoebe Buell, in Brockville, Upper Canada, on 19 May 1820.
+He had two brothers, William Buell Richards, who was the first Chief Justice of Canada and Albert Norton Richards, who was a member of the Canadian House of Commons and Lieutenant-Governor of British Columbia.
+His grandfather William Buell and uncle William Buell Jr. both served in the Parliament of Upper Canada.